mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 this case neither BSON -> SQL, nor a Result Set -> BSON translation will be made.

-If the the request is not potentially cacheable or the response is not available, the request is processed normally, which may mean that the request is translated into SQL.
+If the request is not potentially cacheable or the response is not available, the request is processed normally, which may mean that the request is translated into SQL.
 If the SQL is a SELECT, a second lookup will be made for the corresponding result set.
 If that is found, the